 On Friday, May 12, 2017, the world witnessed the effect that a ransomware attack can have on a large health system as the United Kingdom’s National Health System (NHS) became the latest victim of this serious and malevolent act.
 While U.S. health systems have been dealing with the ransomware threat as far back as 2012, this most recent event starkly reminds us that dependence on all-in-one software systems can leave hospitals especially vulnerable during unexpected attacks and system outages.

 Because cloud-based communications solutions operate in fortified data centers, they enjoy a clear advantage over on-premise solutions as they can be more nimble when critical situations arise.
 Having an architecture that separates communications from data preserves a vital workaround that can be leveraged for both care team communication (in the absence of EHR access), and for broadcasting organization-wide status updates to employees.
-Executives and IT teams can also use the platform to maintain protected health conversations and coordinate action plans for the patient, family members, or public-facing communications.
+Executives and IT teams can also use the platform to maintain protected health conversations and coordinate action plans for patient, family member, or public-facing communications.

-See how TigerText can help your organization optimize your workflows with its clinical communication platform.
+We are in a new and disturbing era of emerging threats, and failsafe thinking is vital to preserving the continuity of care.
+See how TigerConnect can help your organization optimize your workflows with its clinical communication platform.
 Learn more about it here.